Diolor/mas-website/docs/contributing/7_Run_the_Website.md

 git clone https://github.com/OWASP/mas-website.git
 ```

+**Note 1:** Any local changes in the mastg, masvs, or maswe repositories will be reflected in the website when it is built locally, including errors.

-**Note:** By default, interactions with the Github API are disabled, which means some dynamically retrieved content will not be available.
+**Note 2:** By default, interactions with the Github API are disabled, which means some dynamically retrieved content will not be available.
 If you want to enable the Github API, [create a personal access token](https://github.com/settings/personal-access-tokens) and export it as an environment variable (e.g., in your .zshrc file).
 Make sure to export this token in your shell before running the website:

 ```bash
 export GITHUB_TOKEN=<TOKEN>